-The process of choosing fields in the primary reference data that align with the locator role or roles you have chosen.
+Choose fields in the primary reference data that align with the locator role or roles you chose.
 Not selecting the appropriate fields when building the locator affects how an address is matched when geocoding or searching for addresses and places.

 Alternate name tables

-The reference data discussed above is the primary reference data, which is required to store at least one set of address attributes for each feature.
+The reference data described above is the primary reference data that is required to store at least one set of address attributes for each feature.
 However, a feature can be referred to by many names.
-For example, the official name for a street is 27th Street, but people may still refer to it as Old County Road 30.
+For example, the official name for a street is 27th Street, but people may refer to it as Old County Road 30.
 In cases where features have multiple names, each alternate name can be stored in another reference table.
-The records in the table are joined to the primary reference data.
-Locator roles specify elements in the alternate name table.
-Using alternate name tables is optional when creating the locator.
+The records in the table are joined to the primary reference data using a field value stored in an ID field that corresponds to both the primary reference data and alternate name table.
+Alternate name table roles provide the appropriate fields that must be used when building the locator to support alternate names.
+Using alternate name tables is optional when creating a locator.

 - Create a locator